cloudon-one/k8s-platform-modules/README.md

 # Kubernetes Platform Terraform Modules

 A collection of Terraform modules for deploying and managing a comprehensive Kubernetes platform with essential services and tools.
-A collection of Terraform modules for deploying and managing a comprehensive Kubernetes platform with essential services and tools.

-## 🚀 Platform Components
 ## 🚀 Platform Components

 ### Core Infrastructure